Reousa/yama-serializer/README.md

 ## Acknowledgments

-I would specifically like to thank [Michael Kelly](https://github.com/Michael-Kelley) for being the amazing mentor that he is.
+I would specifically like to thank [Michael Kelly](https://github.com/Michael-Kelley) for being the amazing friend & mentor that he is.